dorsal-lab/opentelemetry-c-demo/README.md

 In the previous picture, 2 host clients are shown.
 This number could be infinite.
 Each client connects to two sockets:

 - A REQ socket is connected to one of the proxy ROUTER socket to send requests and receive responses.
-- A DEALER socket connected to the other proxy ROUTER socket to send client "connect" and "disconnect" messages.
+- A DEALER socket connected to the other proxy ROUTER socket to send client "CONNECT" and "DISCONNECT" messages.

 ### Server